 The Office of the Secretary leads this objective.
 The following divisions are responsible for implementing programs under this strategic objective: CDC, FDA, IHS, OASH, NIH, OGA, and SAMHSA.
-The narrative below provides a brief summary of any past work towards these objectives and strategies planned to improve or maintain performance on these objectives.
+In consultation with OMB, HHS has determined that performance toward this objective is a focus area for improvement.
+Although HHS continues to find success in this objective, the scope and risk of the ongoing pandemic highlights the continued importance of additional progress.
+The narrative below provides a brief summary of progress made and achievements or challenges, as well as plans to improve or maintain performance.